Who is Hathor? According to Egyptian myth and lore, Hathor was the goddess of love

 recognized 501(c)(3) organization.
 The members of the Krewe worked hard to fulfill the

 requirements to be given this status by the Internal Revenue Service.
-Donations of
+Donations of cash

-charity and for our donors.
+and for our donors.

-The members of the Krewe elect a Pharaoh (Ra) and a Queen (Het-Hert) each year
+The members of the Krewe elect a Pharaoh (Ra) and a Queen (Het-Hert) each year who

-who will be crowned at and reign over the Annual Festival which is the highlight of the
+will be crowned at and reign over the Annual Festival which is the highlight of the

 Krewe's year and a final opportunity to raise money for the Krewe's charity.
-The
+The Festival

-and Queen Het-Hert.
+Queen Het-Hert.
 The Festival is also a means by which the members of The Noble

 Krewe of Hathor say thank you to all the businesses and individuals who have helped